 History of Fires: None notified to the assessor.

 False/Unwanted Fire None patified to the accessor

 Alarm Activations None notified to the assessor.

 Fire and Rescue

 Service, notices of

 deficiency, None notified to the Assessor.

-prohibitions or other None notined to the Assessor.
+prohibitions or other

 relevant

 correspondence: